 2. Not Knowing What Type of Camper You Are

 If camping to you means big breakfasts cooked over the campfire, you probably don’t need a JetBoil.
-But if you’re looking to truly get away from it all, then the camping ice cream maker (as fun as it is) is probably worth adding to your camping gear.
+But if you’re looking to truly get away from it all, then the camping ice cream maker (as fun as it is) is probably not worth adding to your camping gear.

 How to avoid this mistake: Have an idea of what type of camping experience you want.
 Are you seeking solitude and losing yourself in nature?
 Or a glamping experience with as many comforts of home?
 Getting the right experience will make any camping trip better.